dkucic/dotfiles/README.md

 GNU Stow is a symlink manager that helps keep your dotfiles organized while making them available in your home directory.

 ## Repository Structure
+Below is an example repository structure which is prone to changes.
 ```
 dotfiles/
 ├── bash/